 In a Nightmare Fuel moment for the Captain Marvel cartoon, the villain Black Adam was tricked into saying "Shazam," and reverted to his "mortal form."
 He hadn't previously assumed that form in several thousand years, being a native of ancient Egypt.
 He crumbled instantly into dust.
-An unexpected Family Unfriendly Death, made worse by the normally Technical Pacifist heroes manipulating him into killing himself.
+An unexpected Family-Unfriendly Death, made worse by the normally Technical Pacifist heroes manipulating him into killing himself.
 (To be fair to the heroes, they probably didn't know de-powering him would have this effect.)
 This actually happened in the comic book too.

-Also happened in the direct-to-dvd crossover with Superman, only it wasn't Captain Marvel who made Black Adam transform back.
-Instead, he did it willingly to die rather than spend a hundred-thousand years in the farthest reaches of the universe.
+Also happened in the direct-to-DVD crossover with Superman, only it wasn't Captain Marvel who made Black Adam transform back.
+Instead, he did it willingly, choosing to die rather than spend a hundred-thousand years in the farthest reaches of the universe.

 In the Samurai Jack episode "Jack and the Lava Monster," Jack defeats a warrior who had been immortal for thousands of years as a punishment from Aku.
 He immediately ages to look about 80, but that's still pretty spry for someone in their thousands.